 How Do Fiber Optic Rotary Joints Work

-Fiber optic rotary joints enable the transmission of optical signals between stationary and rotating components without interrupting the signal.
+Fiber optic rotary joint enable the transmission of optical signals between stationary and rotating components without interrupting the signal.
 They work by using a set of optical fibers that are aligned and spliced together to form a continuous pathway for the transmission of light signals.

 The main components of a fiber optic rotary joint include a stationary base, a rotating collar, and an optical fiber bundle.
 The optical fiber bundle consists of a set of optical fibers that are aligned and spliced together to form a continuous pathway for the transmission of light signals.
 The fibers are usually enclosed in a protective jacket to prevent damage from mechanical stress or environmental factors.